 Although Hindi (Dev Nagri) is the most common script, this is not specified in Bhatkhande notation.
 One often finds Roman, Kannada or a variety of scripts used.

-There have been two overall approaches to the internationalization of north Indian music notation.
+There have been two overall approaches to the internationalisation of north Indian music notation.
 One approach is to translate everything into staff notation, and the other is to use a Bhatkhande notation, but shift the script to Roman script.

 The use of staff notation for Indian music is a very controversial issue.
 It is true that staff notation has the widest acceptance outside of India.
 This is no doubt a major advantage.
 Unfortunately, the use of staff notation distorts the music by implying things that were never meant to be implied.